1. About salbutamol inhalers

 4. How and when to use your inhaler

 Only use your salbutamol inhaler when you need it.
 This may be when you notice symptoms, such as coughing, wheezing, shortness of breath and tightness in the chest, or when you know that you are going to do an activity that can make you breathless, for example climbing stairs or sport.

 You should feel a difference to your breathing within a few minutes.

 The normal way to use your inhaler (both adults and children) is:

 - 1 or 2 puffs of salbutamol when you need it

 - up to a maximum of 4 times in 24 hours (regardless of whether you have 1 puff or 2 puffs at a time)

-Salbutamol is sometimes prescribed to prevent breathing symptoms happening in the first place.
+Salbutamol is sometimes used to prevent breathing symptoms happening in the first place.
 This could be before a trigger such as exercise or exposure to pets.
 In this situation, the normal dose is still 1 or 2 puffs at a time.

 If you need to use your inhaler more than 4 times in 24 hours:

 - it may mean that your condition is getting worse and that you need different treatment